css-143-test/CSS143_YoungHumanV2/README.md

 This means the workflow is passed, but you should check the reports to check your code style is good enough and any misspell occurs.<br>
 ![image](https://user-images.githubusercontent.com/54456351/119813818-95119600-be9e-11eb-82e5-d247541062cb.png) <br><br>

-You'll get 3 kinds of feedback:
-1. Checkstyle feedback on code style mistakes in the Google Java Style
-2. Misspell report on detected misspellings in your code and comments
-3. Unit tests by JUnit, testing if your functions are performing as expected

-To view feedback go to the Actions tab above and click on the lastest workflow.

 ## CheckStyle
 Click on the left sidebar on "checkstyle" to view the Checkstyle report. <br>
 ![image](https://user-images.githubusercontent.com/54456351/129306692-6959b6b7-308c-452e-aa44-64fd21ee95de.png)